neicnordic/sensitive-data-archive/docs/rfcs/README.md

 | `promoted` | One or more ADRs have been created from this RFC.
 The RFC body is frozen; `promoted-to` lists the resulting ADR filenames. |
 | `withdrawn` | No longer pursued.
 Kept in place for history. |

 RFC numbers are never reused.
-Once an RFC has any status other than `exploring`, its body should not be edited further — only `status`, `date`, `promoted-to`, and index entries change.
+While an RFC is `exploring` or `ready-for-decision`, its body is a living document: edit it in the original PR or in follow-up PRs as the exploration progresses.
+Once it is `promoted` or `withdrawn`, the body is frozen — only `status`, `date`, `promoted-to`, and index entries change.

 ## Promotion — RFC → ADR